 Brussels sprouts – the cutest little cruciferous vegetables you ever did see!
 Whether you’re a die hard Brussels sprouts fan or you’re just getting to know these health-packed buds, today’s Kung Pao Brussels sprouts recipe is going to make you want to eat them every day!
 Roasted Brussels sprouts and California pecans (a fun twist on traditional peanuts in such a recipe) tossed with a salty sweet chile sauce is a combination too good to skip!
 Plus, you can have this whole dish made and on the table in just about 30 minutes!

-Let’s get started with the prep work.
-Little preparation is needed before you can start roasting these beauties in the oven.
+Let’s start with the prep work.
+Just a bit of preparation before you can start roasting these beauties in the oven.

 Give your whole Brussels sprouts a quick rinse and pat them dry.